farshadniayeshpour/NLP-text-analysis/README.md

 Due to the lack of sentiment annotation for Harry Potter books I decided to use Twitter data for sentiment analysis.

-## Future models include:
+## More models on sentiment analysis:
 1. Recursive RNN (TreeLSTM) for sentiment classification (09)
 2. Neural machine translation (possibly replaced by Sentiment Analysis) with Attention/Transformer (07)
-3. Transformer implementation
-4. Dynamic memory network for QA (10)
-5. Advanced character-level CNN text classification for sentiment analysis
+3. Advanced character-level CNN text classification for sentiment analysis

+## Advanced models:
+1. Transformer implementation
+2. Dynamic memory network for QA (10)
-6. Pointer Sentinel Mixture Models
+3. Pointer Sentinel Mixture Models

 Feel free to pull requests!